Topics > Northumberland > Civil Parishes in Northumberland > Denwick Civil Parish > Historic Buildings and Monuments in Denwick Civil Parish

 Historic Buildings and Monuments in Denwick Civil Parish

 Listed buildings and scheduled monuments in Denwick Civil Parish, Northumberland, from the National Heritage List for England[1].
+In the absence of a published 'local list', some other public buildings of interest may also be included.
 Use the Search (below) if looking for a specific building / monument.

 Structure List No. Grade Built~ Notes